 Just as surely, dead or dying human teeth can harbor similar killers working on at least as many levels throughout the body.
 The sophisticated multilevel attack of oral microbes, their metabolic waste products, and their interaction with dental materials gives us ample opportunity to puzzle over after an immune system crash manifests in multiple disguises.
 Is a root canal procedure a gamble you want to take?

 The complexity of interactions and time delay before oral toxins express noticeable symptoms compared to fast-acting venom work well for the institution of dentistry and dental insurance companies, but it does not work for you.
 You know institutions are by nature invested in the status quo.
-The insurance industry?s business model is no different from most other business models ? it values the bottom line over robust health.
+The insurance industry’s business model is no different from most other business models It often values the bottom line over robust health.

 We are left on our own to tease out root causes of disease.
-It is only after the scare of cancer, the exhaustion of chronic fatigue, a nervous system derailment causing Parkinson?s tremors, Multiple Sclerosis (MS), or Bell?s Palsy, or even autoimmune issues such as lupus, or ALS (Lou Gehrig?s disease), that some people make the difficult decision to consider a ?dental revision? to help the body recover.
-A dental revision is no less than removing all possible toxic stressors of oral origin ? dead teeth, dead jawbone, heavy metals like mercury, nickel, and chromium, gum disease therapy, and often, removing meridian blockers like implants.
-You can escape to clean mountain air or the ocean?s cleansing waves, but you can never escape your internal environment.
+It is only after the scare of cancer, the exhaustion of chronic fatigue, a nervous system derailment causing Parkinson’s tremors, Multiple Sclerosis (MS), or Bell’s Palsy, or even autoimmune issues such as lupus, or ALS (Lou Gehrig’s disease), that some people make the difficult decision to consider a dental revision to help the body recover.
+A dental revision is no less than removing all possible toxic stressors of oral origin: dead teeth, dead/necrotic jawbone, heavy metals like mercury, nickel, and chromium, gum disease therapy, and often, removing meridian blockers like implants.
+You can escape to clean mountain air or the ocean’s cleansing waves, but you can never escape your internal environment.

 A root canal is an embalming procedure dentists perform on a tooth.
 Root canals are designed to keep a dead tooth mechanically functioning in a live body.
 Teeth die as a result of trauma (including sometimes, the trauma of a high speed drill creating too much heat or sucking the organic material from the microscopic tubules that assist in keeping it alive) or from microbial invasion from deep decay or gum disease into the pulp that nourishes each tooth.